 - Build your email list actively

-- Start building backlinks through guest posting and community engagement
+- Start building backlinks through guest posting

 Days 61–90: Scale and refine

-- Double down on what works and cut what does not
+- Double down on what works

-- Add a second high ticket programme to diversify income
+- Add a second high ticket program

-- Expect first commissions in this window if you have been consistent
+- Expect first commissions in this window

 The Bottom Line: Systems Beat Tactics